trinitysc/jekyll-blog/_events/mwa.md

 layout: event
 title: Men's Weekend Away
 tags: members
-date: 2024-09-05
+date: 2025-08-28
 permalink: /mwa
 ---

-This year’s MWA is Thursday 5 – Saturday 7 September 2024 in Hanmer Springs.
-We will be staying in holiday houses.
-It will be an excellent time of great food, superb company, and spiritual refreshment.
+This year’s MWA is Thursday 28 – Saturday 30 August 2025 in Hanmer Springs.
+More details to come, but it will be an excellent time of great food, superb company, and spiritual refreshment.
 Please register below.

 <!--excerpt end-->